mkryed/dbt_demo_healthcare/models/marts/core/_core_docs.md

 ## fct_hospital_events_

 {% docs encounter_duration_minutes %}
-The difference between the encounter_started_at and the encounter_ended_at
+The duration of the encounter, calculated as the difference between encounter_started_at and encounter_ended_at.
 {% enddocs %}

 {% docs procedure_duration_minutes %}